doppiomacchiatto/iotconnectors/AWSPlatformEvents/README.md

 Finally, you will create a Lambda function that uses the private key (created in section 1) to publish a Platform Event into your salesforce org.
 The AWS Lambda function will impersonate the AWS api user (created in section 2)

-This stage consists of 2 sets of steps
+This stage consists of 2 sets of steps:

 * Create and package the function source code and
 * Create the AWS Lambda function